Wildfire and heat-related deaths in Northwest projected to increase 'across all scenarios,' national climate change assessment reports

 These prolonged droughts will lower the streamflow of rivers and other water sources in the Northwest.
 Glaciers will also recede, causing more landslides.

-The increased smoke from wildfires is projected to cause many long-ranging health impacts for those living in the Northwest, even if they are not directly affeced by wildfires.
+The increased smoke from wildfires is projected to cause many long-ranging health problems effects for those living in the Northwest, even if they are not directly affected by wildfires.
 Washington is expected to see an increase of 25.7 wildfire smoke-related emergency room visits per 10,000 persons by the 2050s.
 Oregon and Idaho could see an increase of 41.9 and 29.4 ER visits per 10,000 residents, respectively.

 The assessment states smoke is expected to be most severe in Eastern Washington, North Idaho and Oregon – especially those areas most populated.